 |Public Schools:||SASS surveys traditional public schools and public charter schools,

 including school districts, schools, principals, teachers and, library media centers.
-Public charter schools, state-run schools, schools that are the only school in a district, and BIE (formerly, BIA) schools receive a questionnaire that contains both school-level and district-level items.
+Public charter schools, state-run schools, schools that are the only school in a district, and schools funded by the Bureau of Indian Affairs receive a questionnaire that contains both school-level and district-level items.
 The public school data are reliable at the national, regional, and state levels.
 Public charter school data are reliable at the national and regional level.

 |Private Schools:||Private school data are collected on schools, principals, and teachers.
 Private school data are reliable at the national, regional, and affiliation levels.

 For more information about the survey content, including PDF files of the questionnaires and descriptions of each type of questionnaire, go to the Questionnaires page.

 The Principal Follow-up Survey (PFS), first conducted in school year 2008–09, is a component of the 2007–08 Schools and Staffing Survey (SASS).
 NCES created the PFS in order to provide attrition rates for principals in K-12 public, private, and Bureau of Indian Education (BIE) schools.
 The goal of the 2008–09 PFS was to assess how many principals in school year 2007–08 still worked as a principal in the same school in the 2008–09 school year, how many had moved to become a principal in another school, and how many had left the principalship altogether.
 Another goal was to measure, from those who left the principalship, what percentage retired or sought work in another occupational field.
 The PFS sample included all schools whose principals completed questionnaires in SASS.
 Schools that had returned a completed 2007–08 SASS principal questionnaire were mailed the PFS form in the spring of 2009.
 The PFS questionnaire is available online and can be downloaded from the Questionnaires page.